hgraph-io/hedera-walletconnect-utils/README.md

 In short, it uses the Hedera javascript SDK to build transactions, serialize them, send "them over the wire" to wallets for processing and return responses back to dApps.

-Messages could include:
+A message could be on of:

-- Hedera network response
+- a Hedera network response
-- error message
+- an error message
 - signed transaction bytes
 - signed arbitrary set of bytes